leandromoreira/lua-resty-dynacode/README.md

 # Lua Resty Dynacode

-A library to provide dynamic (via json/API) load of lua code into your nginx/openresty.
+A library to provide dynamic (via JSON/API) load of lua code into your nginx/openresty.

 # How

-* in background
+* in the background:
   * start a poller
-  * fetch a json api text response and save it to a shared memory
+  * fetch the JSON API response and save it to a **shared memory**
-  * compile (`loadstring`) the lua code and share it through *each worker*
+  * compile (`loadstring`) the lua code and share it through **each worker**
-* at runtime
+* at the runtime (request cycle):
-  * select the proper domain
+  * select the proper domain (applying regex against current host)
-  * select the applicable plugins
+  * select the applicable plugins (based on phase/applicability)
   * run them

 # Observability

-One [can use the events](usage/src/controller.lua#L73) to expose metrics about the poller, compiler, plugins, and etc.
+One [can use events](usage/src/controller.lua#L73) to expose metrics about the poller, fetche, caching, compiler, plugins, etc.

 ## Motivation

-Do what we already do with Lua but without SIGHUP or deployment, it was [inspired by a prev hackathon](https://github.com/leandromoreira/edge-computing-resty#demo).
-Things you might want to do:
+Do what we already do with Lua, but without SIGHUP or deployment, it was [inspired by a previous hackathon](https://github.com/leandromoreira/edge-computing-resty#demo).
+Things this library enables you to do:

 * Debug (log/metrify specific IP/token/user agent/cookie)
-* Quick maneuver
+* Quick maneuvers:
   * Block IP
   * Deny requests per path/user agent/etc
   * Drain a single server (302) / health check